1v4n4/HTML-linter/README.md

 - Clone the repository with the command: `git clone (copied link)`; like so: `git clone https://github.com/1v4n4/HTML-linter`
 - After the clone, type in the command `cd HTML-linter` to access the directory on the terminal

+#### Installing RSPEC

+To install RSPEC run `gem install rspec` in your Terminal.

+#### Gem 'colorize' needed

+Linter is using a Ruby gem 'colorize', and it is already in HTML-linter repository.

-#### Test the linter
+### Run the linter

-- After clonning the project, go to test_filest folder and run any of the files using command lint and name of the file.
-You can also run program on any other custom file.
+- After cloning the project and installation, go to test_files folder and run any of the files using the command `lint (filename)`.
+You can also run a program on any other custom file.

 ### Rspec

-To run the tests, enter the HTML-linter directory and run rspec --init.
-Then run the files file_validator_spec.rb and logic_spec.rb in the spec folder using rspec command.
+To run the tests, go to the spec folder and run the files file_validator_spec.rb and logic_spec.rb using rspec command (`rspec logic_spec.rb`).

 ## About linters

-A linterr is a software that helps detect errors in the document.
+A linter is software that helps detect errors in the document.
 It is a static code analysis tool used to flag programming errors, bugs, stylistic errors, and suspicious constructs.
 The term originates from a Unix utility that examined C language source code.
 [Wikipedia](https://en.wikipedia.org/wiki/Lint_(software))

 ## Authors